EliasSchaut/Winvite-Manager/README.md

 ## Misc
 ### Cloud
 The source code will be open for everybody.
-However there will be monetised option, that will host the project for you and will give you your own ssl encrypted subdomain of winvite.site for all of your winvites.
+However there will be a monetised option, that will host the project for you and will give you your own ssl encrypted subdomain of winvite.site for all of your winvites.

 ### Trivia
 Winvite can also be interpreted as **invite** who **win**s the **invite**d which uses [**vite**](https://vitejs.dev/) to **win** also the **invite**r.\